icicimov/blog/_posts/2014-9-22-MySQL-Circular-Replication.md

 categories:
   - High-Availability
   - Database
-tags: [mysql, database, infrastructure, high-availability, cluster]
+tags: [mysql, database, infrastructure, high-availability, cluster, aws]
 ---

 Setting the MySQL in Master-Master mode means in case of an instance failure the other one will transparently take over the client connections avoiding the need of any manual intervention.
 In Master-Slave mode we would need to manually promote the Slave to Master which will cause service interruption.
 MySQL circular replication can be used to scale out write nodes but there are certain considerations to be taken into account.
 The data will only be as complete as the speed of the replication.
 If data is inserted faster than the MySQL slave thread can run then each node can be missing data from the other node.
 This can be acceptable or not depending on the application and data requirements.
 For example if we use foreign keys in our database, inserts will fail if the data which the foreign key references has not yet been replicated.
 These issues need to be considered before we decide to employ Master-Master circular replication.